 Harbin Ice and Snow World - As Harbin is most well known for its Ice Festival, most people only visit in the dead cold of winter.
 However for those of you who, like us, visit at the opposite time of year, Harbin's Ice Museum will satisfy your frozen curiosities.
 Basically a much smaller and indoor version of the Ice Festival, you can find magnificent ice sculptures, palaces and performances.

 Where to stay

-Staying near Zhongyang or central street is ideal when visiting on holiday.
+Staying near Zhongyang street is ideal when visiting on holiday.
 It is close to many of the attractions and main bus terminals.
 If you are visiting Harbin for work or a specific purpose, we suggest finding accommodation near to where you'll be spending the most time.
 We keep saying it because it's true, this city is huge!
 Harbin currently has one subway line and the buses can take hours to get to your destination.
 Because Caitlin was staying in Harbin for so long (2 months) and working at a university, we opted for an Airbnb near the uni.
 It was cheap and easy, and we made a friend in our host.